apache/paimon/docs/content/docs/how-to/creating-tables.md

 The resulting table `table_b` will be equivalent to create the table and insert the data with the following statement:
 `CREATE TABLE table_b (id INT, name STRING); INSERT INTO table_b SELECT id, name FROM table_a;`

+We can specify the primary key or partition when use `CREATE TABLE AS SELECT`, for syntax, please refer to the following sql.

 {{< tabs "create-table-as" >}}

 {{< tab "Flink" >}}